dentys03/asterisk-chan-dongle/README.md

 **About USB hubs**

+Usb hubs chaining depth is 5.
+Device count (theoretically) is 127.

 **USB 2.0** - up to 480Mbit/s

 For voice call feature, it's highly recommended the use of USB version 2.0